aaubs/ds24/content/m3/04_Group_assignment.md

 draft: false
 ---

-# Final Assignment: GPT Models and AI Agents for Economic Analysis
+# Final Assignment: Advanced AI Applications
 > **Note:** M4 - Final Assignment Deadline: Tuesday, December 17, 2024, at 12:00 PM

+## GPT Models and AI Agents for Economic Analysis
 ## Introduction
 Welcome to the final assignment for the Agentic System developed by CrewAI.
 This project is designed to deepen your understanding of modern AI techniques, particularly the integration of AI agents with GPT models, and their applications in the field of economics.
 You will leverage GPT models and AI agents to analyze economic data or solve an economic problem.
 The project involves using **CrewAI** to build and deploy AI workflows, utilize **knowledge graphs**, and develop an interactive **Streamlit** to showcase the results.